-- Personal information including information about high school certificate. - High School certificate, and grade certificate, equivalency certificate (when applicable) - Passport's copy, Health certificate, Conduct certificate, and Photos b.
+- Personal information including information about high school certificate. - High School certificate, and grade certificate, equivalency certificate (when applicable) - Passport's copy, residency, date of birth, country of birth, nationality, National ID, Health certificate, Conduct certificate, and Photos - Application form, any eventual undertaking. - Address of the student, and other contact details, including parents' contact. - Changing Personal Data b.
 Academic documents

-- Application form, any eventual undertaking.

-- Address of the student
+- Status of the student (regular, suspended, dismissed).

-- Changing Personal Data

-- Status of the student (regular, suspended, dismissed). - Grade transcript for each semester and timetable of registered courses. - Transfer credit information including names and dates of attendance at other postsecondary institutions, courses taken and credit hours and final grades earned, degrees, diplomas, and other awards, and related information. - Degrees and awards earned including date awarded, degree, College, major(s) and minor(s) and CGPA. - Academic disciplinary information, if applicable. - Soft copy of requested transaction such as: form of transfer to another major, add and drop form, change section form, request of transfer form. - All academic transactions: - Grades and registered courses in each semester - Grade Transcript - All financial transactions. - Registration Suspension - Re-enrollment - Grade Complaint, Incomplete request, Re-sit-Exam, - Course Equivalency
+- Grade transcript for each semester and timetable of registered courses.

+- Transfer credit information including names and dates of attendance at other postsecondary institutions, courses taken and credit hours and final grades earned degrees, diplomas, and other awards, and related information.

-1.12.
+- Degrees and awards earned including date awarded, degree, College, major(s) and minor(s), and CGPA.

+- Academic disciplinary information, if applicable.

+- Soft copy of requested transaction such as transfer to another major, add and drop, change section.

+- All academic transactions:

+- Registered courses, add and drop courses in each semester

+- Grade entry, grade modification

+- Change Major

+- All financial transactions.

+- Registration Suspension

+- Re-enrollment

+- Grade Complaint, Incomplete request, Re-sit-Exam,

+- Course Equivalency

+- Clearance request

+- All students E- requests

+11.2.
 Confidentiality of the Records

-- a.
-AU considers that student records are strictly confidential and disclosure of information from student's records shall only be possible with a prior written consent from the student. - b.
+a.
+AU considers that student records are strictly confidential and disclosure of information from student's records shall only be possible with prior written consent from the student.

+- b.
 Transcripts and official documents will not be issued to any person other than the student unless they have a letter of authorization signed by the student and accompanied by a copy of the student's ID. - c.
-The Office of Admissions and Registration will assist institutions when they request information on the authenticity of a copy of the transcript or a graduation certificate with the prior consent of the student.
+The Office of Admissions and Registration will assist institutions when they request information on the authenticity of a copy of the transcript or a graduation certificate with the prior consent of the student. - d.
+AU safeguards the privacy of students and confidentiality of their academic records. - Individuals with access to protected student academic records have an affirmative responsibility not to release that information to any third party. - Relevant offices with access to student academic records may not release any information without the prior consent of the student. - e.
+Only authorized staff can execute the result of the grade appeal, or change the spelling of the student's name.
+Furthermore, the Registrar has an information system that detects any eventual change of grades on the system.
+The history of all transactions can be traced

-1.13.
+11.3.
 Student Rights